Amoeba Music: Relocated Los Angeles store (2021)

 Amoeba found a new location for its Los Angeles store on Hollywood Boulevard at Argyle Avenue.
-It is located inside of a newly constructed apartment complex, the El Centro.
+It is located inside a newly constructed apartment complex, the El Centro.
 The store's vast collections of music CDs, LPs, DVDs, and books were temporarily in storage during construction at the new site during 2020 and 2021.
 The new location opened on April 1, 2021.

-The new Amoeba Music store is located near the popular Pantages Theatre in the Hollywood and Vine area.
-Continuing the tradition of free live shows for customers at the store, the new Amoeba Music frequently holds free shows during store hours with locally- and nationally-known artists from a wide variety of genres.
-The band Red Hot Chili Peppers gave a free live performance at the store for Amoeba Music customers after receiving a star on the Hollywood Walk of Fame near the entrance to Amoeba Music store on March 31, 2022.
+The new Amoeba Music store is located near the popular Pantages and Fonda Theatres in the Hollywood and Vine area.
+Continuing the tradition of free live shows for customers at the store, the new Amoeba Music frequently holds free shows during store hours with locally and nationally known artists from a wide variety of genres.
+The band Red Hot Chili Peppers gave a free live performance at the store for Amoeba Music customers after receiving a star on the Hollywood Walk of Fame near the entrance to the Amoeba Music store on March 31, 2022.
 George Clinton, Woody Harrelson, and Bob Forrest unveiled the star at the ceremony.